VerifyTests/Verify/docs/mdsource/serializer-settings.source.md

 snippet: SerializationTests.ScrubMemberByName.verified.txt

-## Members that throw

-Members that throw exceptions can be excluded from serialization based on the exception type or properties.

-By default members that throw `NotImplementedException` or `NotSupportedException` are ignored.

-Note that this is global for all members on all types.

-Ignore by exception type:

-snippet: IgnoreMembersThatThrow

-Or globally:

-snippet: IgnoreMembersThatThrowGlobal

-Result:

-snippet: SerializationTests.CustomExceptionProp.verified.txt

-Ignore by exception type and expression:

-snippet: IgnoreMembersThatThrowExpression

-Or globally:

-snippet: IgnoreMembersThatThrowExpressionGlobal

-Result:

-snippet: SerializationTests.ExceptionMessageProp.verified.txt

 ## TreatAsString

 Certain types, when passed directly in to Verify, are written directly without going through json serialization.